Your email list is your best friend when you work with email marketing.

 - Your promotion in the signature should be no longer than two lines

-Make them subscribe before they checkout
+Invite users to subscribe before they checkout

 Once your visitors have decided to purchase something from your ecommerce store, they have decided they like your brand, your product, and your site.
 Your product range has sparked their interest to that extent that they just can’t live without that one thing, they have decided to buy.